 The courses in this series focus on the characteristics of particular populations and the implications of these characteristics for nursing and health care.
 Variable credit from 1-6 hours.
-(Prerequisite: Upper division standing in the nursing major or consent of instructor if interdisciplinary course.)
+(Prerequisite: Consent of instructor and programmatic director.)

-NURS 3341 (3:1.4:1.6)

-Nursing Care of the Patient Experiencing Cardiac Dsyrhythmias
+NURS 3341 (3:1.4:1.6) Nursing Care of the Patient Experiencing Cardiac Dysrhythmias

 This course includes assessment and nursing diagnosis of adult clients experiencing cardiac dysrhythmias.

 Pathophysiology, therapeutic modalities, patient/family response and nursing implications are emphasized throughout the course.
 The importance of interdisciplinary collaboration in the care of the patient experiencing cardiac dysrhythmias is stressed.
-The course incorporates a variety of teaching modalities including enteractive computer technology, computer assisted instruction, video, seminars, and clinical observation (Prerequisite: Upper division standing or consent of instructor)
+The course incorporates a variety of teaching modalities including enteractive computer technology, computer assisted instruction, video, seminars, and clinical observation.
+(Prerequisite: Consent of instructor and programmatic director.)

-NURS 3351, 3651 (CL) (3:1:6 or
+NURS 3351, 3651

-Nursing and Health Care in Rural Communities
+(CL) (3:1:6 or 6:2:12) Nursing and Health Care in Rural Communities

 Considers unique features of rural communities as they affect health care of residents.
 Clinical activities include community assessment and practice in one or more rural health care facilities.
-(Prerequisite: NURS 4600 or consent of instructor.)
+(Prerequisite: Consent of instructor and programmatic director.)